 In this video, a plastic surgeon actually cuts an Allergen Natrelle® Breast Implant in half with scissors to demonstrate.

 The feel of new breast implants are more consistent with natural breast tissue.
 It is almost impossible to tell when a woman has undergone a breast augmentation today, as her chest will still look just as natural as someone who has not had the procedure.
 Older implants often look less organic.

 5. The Clock is Ticking on Older Breast Implants

 Our office recently had a patient come in with older implants that were leaking.
 The implants had ruptured, leaked liquid silicone inside her body, and it even began oozing out of a hole in her skin.
 It took a considerable amount of time and expense to remove the old breast implants, remaining silicone, and damaged skin, as well as implant new ones – all of which could have been avoided had the patient come in sooner.

 Vitenas Cosmetic Surgery uses the Allergen brand of breast implants, which are guaranteed for life.
 This makes them ideal for women looking to have breast augmentation done for the first time.
 Additionally, Allergan is fantastic for women who are having their old, outdated breast implants replaced.

-To learn more about why you should replace your breast implants if you have had them since 2000, call our offices at 281-484-0088 or by email at [email protected] Dr. Vitenas has been rated a top plastic surgeon for more than a decade, and his office offers a complimentary consultation to new patients.
+To learn more about why you should replace your breast implants if you have had them since 2000, call our offices at 281-484-0088 or by email at [email protected] Dr. Vitenas has been rated a top plastic surgeon for more than a decade, and his office offers consultations to new patients.